JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/polysymbols_implementation.md

 It should be noted that during a write action, the symbol might not survive a PSI tree commit.
 Therefore, creating a pointer prior to the commit and dereferencing it post-commit is advised.

-Symbols, which share some common characteristics, should be grouped using the same `qualifiedKind`.
+Symbols, which share some common characteristics, should be grouped using the same `kind`.
-The `qualifiedKind` consists of a `namespace`, which roughly indicates a language or a framework the symbol belongs to, and a `kind`, which roughly indicates what the symbol's basic characteristics are.
+The symbol `kind` consists of a `namespace`, which roughly indicates a language or a framework the symbol belongs to, and a `kindName`, which roughly indicates what the symbol's basic characteristics are.

 Examples:
-- a CSS property: `namespace: CSS`, `kind: properties`
+- a CSS property: `namespace: CSS`, `kindName: properties`
-- a Java class: `namespace: Java`, `kind: classes`
+- a Java class: `namespace: Java`, `kindName: classes`
-- a plugin extension: `namespace: ij-plugin`, `kind: extensions`
+- a plugin extension: `namespace: ij-plugin`, `kindName: extensions`

 A Poly Symbol can originate from source code analysis, or it can be a symbol statically defined through [Web Types](polysymbols_web_types.md) (JSON) or some other custom format.
-In both cases, such a symbol can have some `source` defined.
-Each symbol is treated by the framework the same, regardless of their origin.

 Consumers of symbols should avoid casting the `PolySymbol` to some other specialized interface, as it prevents third party symbol providers from customizing symbols or providing additional symbols.
+Instead, symbols should use the `PolySymbol.Property` annotation to define property value getters and `PolySymbol.get` operator to retrieve values.

 ## General Properties

 `PolySymbol` has a number of properties which are used across IDE features:

 {style="full"}
-`qualifiedKind`
+`kind`
-: Describes which group of symbols (kind) within the particular language or concept (namespace) the symbol belongs to.
+: Describes which group of symbols (kindName) within the particular language or concept (namespace) the symbol belongs to.

 `name`
 : The name of the symbol.
 If the symbol does not have a pattern, the name will be used as-is for matching.

-`origin`
-: Specifies where this symbol comes from.
-Besides descriptive information like framework, library, version, or default icon, it also provides an interface to load symbol types and icons.

 `icon`
 : An optional icon associated with the symbol, which is going to be used across the IDE.